Loading...

 How to consume almond milk | berries | protein powder without glucose spikes

-Include high-fiber foods such as chia seeds or flaxseeds in your meal to slow down digestion and the absorption of sugars.
+Incorporate high-fiber foods like chia seeds or flaxseeds into your meal.
+These can help slow down the absorption of sugars.

-Drink plenty of water before and after your meal to help your body manage sugar levels more effectively.
+Drink water before and after your meal to help your body process the nutrients more effectively.

 healthspan-mbl